Butternut Squash Bread may not be quite as famous as it’s sibling Pumpkin bread, but I think it tastes even better!

 - Mix the dry and wet ingredients together.

-- Pour the batter in the greased loaf pan and bake.
+- Pour the batter in the greased loaf pan and place in preheated oven to bake.
 Start checking your bread after 50 minutes.
 The butternut quick bread is ready when a pick pulls out clean.
 It will take 70-80 minutes.

 - Allow to rest in pan for 10-15 minutes, then remove to finish cooling on a wire rack.